-A brief targeted intervention in a one-to-one format that assists parents to develop parenting plans to manage behavioral issues (e.g. rudeness, disrespect) and skill development issues (e.g. independent problem solving, dealing with strong emotions, positive communication).
-These focused consultations can be carried out by health professionals while providing routine health care.
+A brief targeted intervention in a one-to-one format that assists parents to develop parenting plans to manage behavioural issues (e.g. rudeness, disrespect) and skill development issues (e.g. independent problem solving, dealing with strong emotions, positive communication).
+These focused consultations can be carried out by health professionals in the course of providing routine health care.
 Practitioners provide 3-4 sessions (15-30 minutes each) over a period of 4-6 weeks.
 Sessions can be done in person, over the phone, or as a combination of both.
-During the sessions, parents learn about what influences the development of teenage behavior problems and then develop an individualized parenting plan based on information sheets specifically targeting the parent's area of concern.
+During the sessions, parents learn about what influences the development of teenage behaviour problems and then develop an individualised parenting plan based on information sheets specifically targeting the parent's area of concern.

-Parents or caregivers with a specific concern about their teenager's behavior and prefer one-to-one consultations.
-They are likely to benefit when their teenager's behavior problems are mild and uncomplicated by a high level of family stress.
+Parents or carers with a specific concern about their teenager's behaviour and prefer one-to-one consultations.
+They are likely to benefit when their teenager's behaviour problems are mild and uncomplicated by a high level of family stress.
 Parents receiving this intervention sometimes then choose to do a Group Teen Triple P course if problems persist.